Skip to Content

 Pin this Brussels sprouts leaves recipe

 Admin note: This recipe for sautéed Brussels sprouts leaves first appeared on the blog in April of 2013.
-I have updated the post to add new photos, a printable recipe card with nutritional information and a video for you to enjoy.
+I have updated the post to add new photos, a printable recipe card with nutritional information, and a video of other side dishes for you to enjoy.

-Sauteed Brussels Sprout Leaves with Onions & Garlic
+Sauteed Brussels Sprout Leaves recipe with Onions & Garlic

-This Brussels sprouts leaves recipe makes a great side dish for any protein course.
+This Brussel sprout leaves recipe makes a great side dish for any protein course.
 The leaves are flavorful and easy to prepare.

 Cook Time 30 minutes